imgeorgiev/ubuntu_setup/README.md

 A guide of how to install my Ubuntu config which is focused on robotics development with ROS

 ## 1. Linux distro
 For most of my projects, I use ROS which bounds me to use Ubuntu.
-So first install your fav [ubuntu flavour](https://ubuntu.com/download/flavours) and install it.
+This repo supports xenial (16) and bionic (18).
+So first install your favourite [ubuntu flavour](https://ubuntu.com/download/flavours).
+I personally prefer Kubuntu which strikes a nice balance between eye candy, functionality and speed.

 ## 2. Install all ubuntu apps
 -Just run the script `full_install.sh` with sudo to install everything.